apache/trafficserver/doc/appendices/command-line/traffic_server.en.rst

 The maximum number of entries in metrics and configuration variables.
 The default is 1600, which is also the minimum.
 This may need to be increased if running plugins that create metrics.

-.. option:: -M, --remote_management

-Indicates the process should expect to be managed by :ref:`traffic_manager`.
-This option should not be used except by that process.

 .. option:: -n COUNT, --net_threads COUNT

 .. option:: -k, --clear_hostdb